-PAS 32, Financial Instruments: Presentation - Offsetting Financial Assets and Financial Liabilities (Amendments) These amendments clarify the meaning of 'currently has a legal enforceable right to set-off' and the criteria for non-simultaneous settlement mechanisms of clearing

-PAS 36, Impairment of Assets - Recoverable Amount Disclosures for Non-financial

-Assets (Amendments) These amendments remove the unintended consequences of PFRS 13, Fair Value Measurement, on the disclosure of the recoverable amounts for assets or cashgenerating units (CGUs) for which impairment loss has been recognized or reversed during the period.

-• PAS 39, Financial Instruments: Recognition and Measurement - Novation of Derivatives and Continuation of Hedge Accounting (Amendments)
+- PAS 32, Financial Instruments: Presentation Offsetting Financial Assets and Financial Liabilities (Amendments) These amendments clarify the meaning of 'currently has a legal enforceable right to set-off' and the criteria for non-simultaneous settlement mechanisms of clearing houses to qualify for offsetting and are applied retrospectively. - PAS 36, Impairment of Assets Recoverable Amount Disclosures for Non-financial Assets (Amendments) These amendments remove the unintended consequences of PFRS 13, Fair Value Measurement, on the disclosure of the recoverable amounts for assets or cashgenerating units (CGUs) for which impairment loss has been recognized or reversed during the period. - PAS 39, Financial Instruments: Recognition and Measurement Novation of Derivatives and Continuation of Hedge Accounting (Amendments)